StakerDAO/blend/docs/specification.md

    - **Access:** anyone
    - **Exceptions:** none
 3. `getSendersCount(address tenderAddress) -> uint`
-   - **Behavior:** Returns the number of addresses that have sent BLEND to the specified tender address AND are still eligible to unlock some nonzero amount of BLEND tokens (i.e. the length of `_senders[tenderAddress]` list).
+   - **Behavior:** Returns the number of addresses that have sent BLND to the specified tender address AND are still eligible to unlock some nonzero amount of BLND tokens (i.e. the length of `_senders[tenderAddress]` list).
    - **Access:** anyone
    - **Exceptions:** none
 4. `getSender(address tenderAddress, uint i) -> address`